the columbia university seminar on

 Free & open to the pubic

 Columbia University Faculty House (directions)

-An optional dinner precedes the talk.
+An optional dinner directly follows the talk.
 All are welcome to come.
 We will dine in Faculty House at 6:30 pm.
 Meals, buffet style, cost $25 (payment by check only), and wine comes compliments of the seminar.
-Sign up for dinner at firstname.lastname@example.org.
-If you do, please provide two days’ notice if you cannot attend.
+Please sign up for dinner at firstname.lastname@example.org and provide two days’ notice if you cannot attend.